lessonly/demux/README.md

 A `Demux::App` represents any external application that you want to be "installable" on an "account".
 It contains a `entry_url` that is used during the connecting of an app to an account.

+Optionally you can specify on the `Demux::App` record what kind of account types that app can connect to using the `account_types` column.
+You can refer to this column later when creating connections to determine the appropriate types to connect with.

 #### Demux::Connection

 A `Demux::Connection` ties a given `Demux::App` to an account.
 When you install an app on an account, you do that by creating a connection.
 How you do this will be up to you in your host app, but you could likely have a simple controller action that creates a connection and then redirects to the entry_url.
 Here is a basic example for installing and configuring connections.
 It includes no authorization which should be considered for a production app.